Introduction

 So, in the diagram above, we can see that:

-Customers interact with your website, which then issues REST API calls to Kill Bill.
+As mentioned earlier, customers interact with your website, which then issues REST API calls to Kill Bill.
 You are responsible for designing and building that piece.

 Kill Bill, with its database, manages all the state associated with the subscriptions, invoices, payments, etc.